comby-tools/comby.dev/website/blog/2021-04-25-whatever-you-want-syntax.md

 There you have it.
 Maybe you'd like to define a templating language with `{{var}}` or something else, it's Whatever You Want.
-For the curious reader, and to characertize some of the technical details more concretely, I cover some more thoughts on related tools and techniques below.
+For the curious reader, and to characterize some of the technical details more concretely, I cover some more thoughts on related tools and techniques below.

 ### On syntax definitions